ballerina-guides/integration-tutorials/transform-message-formats/README.md

 ## Overview

-In this tutorial, you will develop an appointment reservation service.
-The requests are transformed from one format to another and forwarded to the backend hospital service.
+In this tutorial, you will develop a service via which you can reserve appointments at a hospital.
+The requests are transformed from one format to another and forwarded to the hospital service.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with Ballerina Swan Lake extension.
-The resource will receive the user request, transform the request format into another format, send a request to the hospital service, and respond with the correct reservation details.
+The resource will receive the user request, transform the request format into another format, send a request to the hospital service to make a reservation, and respond with the correct reservation details.

 The flow is as follows